brownhci/WebGazer/README.md

 ## How to install & run webgazer.js

-Use the file build/webgazer.js from [this](https://github.com/abbyythompson/WebGazer) repository.
+The library webgazer has been modified and can be found in build/webgazer.js from [this](https://github.com/abbyythompson/WebGazer) repository.

 ## How to run our example calibration HTML

+clone this repository

 download nodejs from https://nodejs.org/en/download/